The Xometry app works best with JavaScript enabled!

 Transfer molding and injection molding are both popular techniques for manufacturing plastic parts, but they differ in several ways.
 In transfer molding, the material is typically fed into a heated chamber through a screw, and then a plunger forces it into a mold cavity.
 Injection molding, on the other hand, uses a reciprocating screw to melt and inject the material directly into the mold cavity.
 Transfer molding is commonly employed for encasements and low-volume production of simpler molds, while injection molding is well-suited for larger, thin-walled parts.
 Injection molding offers higher production rates and better precision, while transfer molding offers lower tooling complexity.
 Transfer molding necessitates preparing the raw material before it is forced into the mold, increasing processing time and raising costs.
 In contrast, injection molding instantaneously mixes and readies the material, allowing for immediate production.
 This disparity in material preparation leads to differing production timelines and cost structures.
 Making the choice between transfer molding and injection molding is dependent on specific requirements and constraints.
 For more information, see our guide on Injected Plastics.

-Some of the materials used in transfer molding include the following:
+Some of the materials used in transfer molding include:

 1. Epoxy